DecipherNow/workshops/README.md

 # Grey Matter Workshops

-This is a colleciton of workshops to help you get familiar Grey Matter.
+This is a collection of workshops to help you get going with Grey Matter.

 - Training
   - [Syllabus](training/0.%20Syllabus.md)